Bachelor of Science in Respiratory Care

 APPROVAL AND ACCREDITATION

-Kettering College is accredited by the North Central Association of Colleges and Schools, approved by the Seventh-day Adventist Board of Regents, and authorized by the Ohio Board of Regents.
+Kettering College is accredited by the Higher Learning Commission, approved by the Seventh-day Adventist Board of Regents, and authorized by the Ohio Board of Regents.

 The Kettering College respiratory care department is accredited by the Commission on Accreditation for Respiratory Care (CoARC), 1248 Harwood Road, Bedford, Texas 76021-4244, (817) 283-2835.
 For further information regarding the Kettering College respiratory care program outcomes data, please visit the CoARC website.